-- 1. The organiser must make available a compound for the FIM Championship Promotor's TV services and equipment. - 2.
-The FIM Championship Promotor TV compound must be situated behind the timekeeping and lap scoring services.
+- The organiser must make available a compound for the FIM Championship Promotor's TV services and equipment. - The FIM Championship Promotor TV compound must be situated behind the timekeeping and lap scoring services.
 Prior consultation with the FIM Championship Promotor is necessary. - 3.
 The FIM Championship Promotor TV compound must be situated on a horizontal, hard standing and accessible area and have adequate surface water drainage. - The FIM Championship Promotor TV compound must be fenced to a high standard at a minimum height of 2 m with a security gate (entrance/exit).
 It must provide proper security for the persons who need to be within the confines of this area.
-There must be strict policing of passes for entry to this compound. - 5.
-Television cables must always be protected and cannot cause any danger to the participants in the meeting. - 6.
-The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.
+There must be strict policing of passes for entry to this compound. - Television cables must always be protected and cannot cause any danger to the participants in the meeting. - The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.

-- 7. The FIM Championship Promotor TV office can be in a permanent (building) or temporary location (Vehicle, HOB unit). - 8.
-The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.
+7. The FIM Championship Promotor TV office can be in a permanent (building) or temporary location (Vehicle, HOB unit).